WhatMelonGua/CirMatCoder/README.md

             return list for Blank 'x'

   StrRow(row)
-      ----For CirMap.ShowCir(),the yellow light row number,1 turn to 001,99 turn to 099,100 keep it self. row : the row number, a int type. return a char,or str len 1
+      ----For CirMap.ShowCir(),the yellow highlight row number,1 turn to 001,99 turn to 099,100 keep it self. row : the row number, a int type. return a char,or str len 1